SSWConsulting/SSW.Rules.Content/rules/investigate-your-question-for-two-minutes-before-asking-someone-on-im/rule.md

 <!--endintro-->

-Its good practice to open your conversation with what investigation you have done.
-It will save the other person repeating work unnecessarily and is also a prompter for you to do the initial investigation.
+It's good practice to open your conversation with what investigation you have done.
+It will save the other person repeating work unnecessarily and is also a good prompt for you to do the initial investigation.

 ![Figure: Don't make someone else have to Google something for you](lmgtfy.jpg)